Autumn call is now closed – thank you to all who applied!

 • Typically, we expect at least one of the referees to be at the level of independent investigator, principal scientist, group leader, lecturer or professor.
 Postdoctoral referees can be considered as well.
 Classmates or PhD students are not accepted as referees.

-We will contact only the referees of shortlisted candidates, starting around the beginning of May.
+We will contact only the referees of shortlisted candidates, starting in October.

 • All the applicants benefit of the possibility to simultaneously apply to all ten partner universities.
 Thus, all the partner universities of the doctoral program will be organized an access to the application documents each applicant submits.
 The access is admitted to the personnel involved in the recruitment process, especially HR personnel and academic experts participating the evaluation of the candidates´ merits as well as members of relevant decision making bodies of each partner university.